 Agent Orange and Cancer

 About 3 million Americans served in the armed forces in Vietnam and nearby areas during the 1960s and early 1970s, the time of the Vietnam War.
 During that time, the military used large amounts of mixtures known as defoliants, which are chemicals that cause the leaves to fall off plants.
-One of these defoliants was Agent Orange, and some troops were exposed to it.
+One of these defoliants was Agent Orange, and some troops (as well as civilians) were exposed to it.
 Many years later, questions remain about the lasting health effects of those exposures, including increases in cancer risk.

 Some background on Agent Orange

 During the Vietnam War, US military forces sprayed millions of gallons of herbicides (plant-killing chemicals) on lands in Vietnam, Laos, and other nearby areas to remove forest cover, destroy crops, and clear vegetation from the perimeters of US bases.
 This effort, known as Operation Ranch Hand, lasted from 1962 to 1971.